 In level 5, students apply their reading skills to college textbook chapters and a novel of their choice.
 In response to readings, students are asked to evaluate texts, paraphrase, summarize and synthesize ideas, and make connections between the texts and their own experiences.
 Students write several essays throughout the quarter.
 They also learn to use the library to find sources of information for a longer, argumentative essay.
 They learn to take notes from those sources, prepare a bibliography, and document their sources in their writing.
 Students give several speeches and participate in a variety of discussions and take notes from university-level lectures.

-In levels Basic-2, students will take a skills class each quarter.
+In levels 1 and 2, students will take a skills class each quarter.
 In the skills class, students learn to integrate the skills from their other classes to improve overall listening, speaking, reading, and writing skills.

 In levels 3-5, students will take a focus class each quarter.
 The focus class is a content-based class focusing on specific skills such as grammar, listening, pronunciation, writing and/or reading.

 In addition to the regular curriculum, the ELC faculty members teach the following course: